ChillyRelleno/ZNC.el/README.md

 ## Note
-ERC now provides the ability to stop parting when you kill a channel buffer, you can now use the following in your ERC configuration:
+ERC now provides the ability to stop parting when you kill a channel buffer, you can use the following in your ERC configuration:
 ```elisp
 (remove-hook 'erc-kill-channel-hook 'erc-part-channel-on-kill)
 ```